kermitdafrog8/tde-slackbuilds/README.md

 Core/tdelibs
 Core/tdebase
 ```
-The newly introduced cmake-trinity package for R14.0.11+ is downloaded with the first archive, usually tqt3.
+The cmake-trinity package is downloaded with the first archive, usually tqt3.

 ---